sudorook/timed-backgrounds/README.md

 Replace `island-timed.xml` with the any other available background XML file.

+> Note: By default, Cinnamon looks for the timed.xml file (which contains a
+> list of all the aviailable backgrounds) in
-> Note: By default, Cinnamon looks for files in `/usr/share/cinnamon-background-properties/`, but some distros (such as Arch) patch it to look in `/usr/share/gnome-background-properties/` instead.
+> `/usr/share/cinnamon-background-properties/`, but some distros (such as Arch)
+> patch it to look in `/usr/share/gnome-background-properties/` instead.

 ### MATE (Untested)

 Background metadata is installed in `/usr/share/mate-background-properties`.
 If they cannot be selected via the mate background app, you will need to use dconf to select one manually.
+See the above instructions for Cinnamon.